gjmcn/data-cube/docs/contents/gotchas.md

 ### Singletons {#singletons}

-In general, JavaScript does not handle [singletons](?arguments#singletons){.cake-internal} like Data-Cube methods do.
+In general, JavaScript does not handle [singletons](?arguments#singletons){.internal} like Data-Cube methods do.
 This is most likely to cause a problem where a Data-Cube method is incorrectly assumed to return a non-array.
 For example:

 ```
 x = 5;